 I was seated behind a woman who could be fairly described as obese.
 She got on the bus with a very large purse/bag, and in it she had an assortment of snacks like chips and cheezies and candies, and she shot through them very quickly.

-As an inexperienced traveler she was shocked not to see all the brands and items she would expect to see at home.
+As an inexperienced traveler she was shocked that all the brands and items she would expect to see at home were not in Europe.
 Everything looked different.
 She was fickle, so when she looked at the European brands she curled her nose in distaste.
 No. No, none of this will do.
 She’ll eat at the next stop.

 What’s important is, that happened stop after stop.
 She would go in, not recognize any of the packages for the foods that she ate, she would turn up her nose and she would leave without eating.